Today's Fundamental Discoveries for

-We lay fundamental scientific groundwork that will be essential for determining whether quantum materials’ remarkable properties could form the technological basis for future generations of faster and more powerful information technologies and devices.
+We lay fundamental scientific groundwork that will be essential for determining the microscopic properties of quantum materials.
+These new materials are typically new quantum magnets and superconductors, which we synthesize and characterize using neutron scattering techniques.
+The remarkable properties of quantum materials could form the technological basis for future generations of faster and more powerful information technologies and devices.

 Recent News